 Small-sided play ranges from introductory play without equipment (Flex6) to modified youth play, to Sixes (the World Lacrosse/Olympic variant).
-Small-sided or cross-field play provides a great safe and fun introduction to the game for youth players.
-The fun and skill development of small-sided games can meet the needs of any player.
+Small-sided or cross-field play provides a great fun introduction to the game for youth players.
+The fun and skill development of small-sided games can meet the needs of any player from the beginner to the more experienced.
 These games have less than 12 players on each team on the field.
 In addition to fewer players, small-sided play uses smaller fields or spaces and shorter games, and some different rules to optimize the game for fun and development.

 Small-sided play is founded on the principles of the Athlete Development Model (ADM).
 An approach to skill and sport development that was formally adopted by the USOPC in 2014 as official guidance for youth sports.
 Playing with less players on the field provides more opportunities for each player to touch the ball, be engaged in the play and assists with overall player development.
-The science behind ADM promotes more skill development in a more athlete-centered experience.
-More fun and more development are the end results of small-sided play.
-With less players on the field, each player is more engaged in play in the immediacy of the game, this fosters the decision-making speed and mental response to game situations also a critical development piece for the player.
-Individual skill development is maximized, with more repetitions and more experience of success.
-ADM is blueprint for growth through skill development and fun for the athlete, especially the pre-teen to middle and high school age player.
+The science behind ADM promotes more skill development through a more athlete-centered experience.
+With less players on the field, each player is more engaged in the game, this fosters decision-making speed, creativity and mental response to game situations, a critical development piece for the player.
+Individual skill development is maximized through more repetitions.
+ADM is a blueprint for growth through skill development and fun for the athlete, especially the pre-teen to middle and high school age player.